SanicTK2/iidxguide/docs/z_notes.md

 ## Introduction

-A dump of customize options for notes skin, key beam, judgement font, and bomb effect.
+Lists of customization options for the play area - notes skin, key beam, judgement font, and bomb effect.

 All resources obtained from the official website only.
 Please do not request high resolution images.

-Warning: rapidly flashing images.
+Warning: rapidly flashing images below.

 ## Note skin

+Default, pastel, and simple are the most commonly used.
+Photon and light options are also popular.
+Default and simple may be difficult to see on Lightning Model monitors, as the blues tend to be dark.

 <div>
   <div class="customize">